raccoonrat/hybrid-llm-inference/README.md

 3. **Run Tests**: Execute tests specific to RTX 4050 profiling and benchmarking.
 4. **Perform Benchmarking**: Run model and system benchmarks on the RTX 4050, generating metrics and visualizations.
 5. **Provide Debugging Tips**: Include logging and error-checking steps.
-6. **Validate Paper’s Claims**: Ensure the RTX 4050’s energy efficiency contributes to the 7.5% reduction.
+6. **Validate Paper's Claims**: Ensure the RTX 4050's energy efficiency contributes to the 7.5% reduction.

 All code will be wrapped in `<xaiArtifact>` tags with new UUIDs for new artifacts or the same UUIDs for updated artifacts (e.g., `main.py`).
 The implementation will leverage the existing project structure, focusing on the RTX 4050 as specified in `hardware_profiling/rtx4050_profiling.py` and `configs/hardware_config.yaml`.